Santa Rosa Island, Florida

 Santa Rosa Island has weathered numerous hurricanes and other tropical cyclones, including the hurricane of September 1559, Hurricane Erin and Hurricane Opal (both in 1995), Hurricane Ivan (2004), Hurricane Dennis (2005), Tropical Storm Claudette (2009), and the remnants of Hurricane Ida (2009).

 Parts of the island are protected from development within the Gulf Islands National Seashore.

 History

-Pre-Statehood
+Pre-statehood

 Santa Rosa Island was explored by Spanish Conquistadors circa 1519.
 Years later, an expedition led by Tristan de Luna arrived from Vera Cruz (of New Spain) in August 1559 to found a settlement.
 Spanish settlements in the area were abandoned in 1561, following damage from storms, lack of supplies resulting in famine, and conflicts with the Pensacola natives.

-After a treaty in 1722 returned Pensacola from French hands back to Spanish, they resettled on Santa Rosa island.
-30 years later, a hurricane would wipe the colony out and the Spanish returned to the mainland.
+After a treaty in 1722 returned Pensacola from French hands back to Spanish, the island was settled by Spain on November 25, 1722.
+The colony, Presidio Isla de Santa Rosa, was hit by hurricanes in 1741 and 1752 forcing the settlers to relocate across the bay to what is now Pensacola.
+The remaining remnants on the island were wiped out by a 1762 hurricane.

 Following the Treaty of Moultrie Creek, Santa Rosa Island was inhabited by Creeks.
 During a visit in 1835, the famous painter George Catlin painted a Creek family catching and drying redfish on the island.